cchen5891/cchen5891.github.io/projects/stock-price-analysis.md

 ## Exploratory analysis

 ### Stock price changes on different weekdays
-A while ago, some friends mentioned to me that there seems to be a trend that the stock prices usually increase on Fridays and decline on Mondays, and others might have different impressions of that.
+A while ago, some friends mentioned to me that there seems to be a trend that the stock prices usually increase on Fridays and decline on Mondays, and others might have the opposite impression of that.
 The difference between the close_price and the open_price of some ETFs such as `SPY` can be used to check if this trend exists.

 ![](../images/stock-price-monday-friday.png)